 As your organization flourishes due to new minds with intersectional inputs, your brand has the opportunity to convey a modern attractiveness that invites more talent acquisition, fortuitous business opportunities and more financially prosperous avenues.

 As one can probably imagine, being a “token” person of color in the workplace isn’t fun.
 When employees work amongst others who look like them or share lived experiences, a workplace confidence is bred, thus inspiring collaboration, innovation and creativity to take place.

 Employees need their ideas, opinions and perspectives to matter.
 Likewise, employees want to work for a company that entrusts people like them who also actively advocate for positive change.
 When employees feel respected and valued, especially if they may have endured ridicule in the past, aspects of work like productivity, employee engagement, and overall satisfaction within the workplace is improved.

 This is vital because boosts in company morale and workplace culture only benefit your organization.
 Happy employees equate to enhanced production, which equates to higher brand attractiveness and in turn, increased company profits.

-In efforts to promote diversity and inclusivity in the workplace, below are a few strategies to help start off the process of consistently seeking to be more understanding and inclusive
+In efforts to promoting diversity in the workplace, below are a few strategies to help start off the process of consistently seeking to be more understanding and inclusive culture

 How do you assess the current state of diversity within your organization?
 Analyze how many people of color you currently employ, as well as previously hired and sought out for recruitment.
 This can provide insight on the level of (or lack of) diversity.
 This data can also show any discriminatory biases that occur within your company, unknowingly or otherwise.